PowerTea-2/MPCP-pdf-details/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

 A sophisticated privacy-research protocol designed for multi-port communication and event correlation analysis.
-This was made with nothing but love, i deeply care for this project, once its up and running i pray everyone who uses this will love it as much as me and litaliano00-dev do, lots of love, Power. <3
+This was made with nothing but love, i deeply care for this project, once its up and running i pray everyone who uses this will love it as much as me, lots of love, Power. <3

 ---